nkimotou/BART-Summarizer/reflections.md

 - Docker is better for smaller scale, local apps
 - Kubernetes is better for large scale apps that need high availability
 - Kubernetes has built-in load balancing abilities

+9. User Feedback
+- Integrate a rating system or feedback endpoint
+-